Best Motorcycle Airbag Vests: Reliable Gear for Impact Protection

 The coiled wire will pull you back towards your bike.
 Fortunately, the airbag will not deploy.
 It may take some practice for you to get used to the coiled wire, but the added safety benefit is worth it.

-Our pick for the best motorcycle airbag vest is the Hit-Air Inflatable Vest "MLV-C" in Black.
+Our pick for the best motorcycle airbag vest is the Hit Air MLV-YC Light Weight Airbag Vest.
 It is made by an award-winning Japanese company, and the vest itself is comfortable as well as protective.

 For a more budget-friendly option, consider the Flyastar Motorcycle zipper Air-bag Vest for Moto Racing.